Sable and The Supers Ch. 04byFalcinator©

 There were also the two gymnasiums (why two?
 Did he expect to run back and forth between two captives?
 Probably best not to know the answer to that) but, frankly, she hadn't felt horny enough yet.
 The loneliness was dampening her libido.

-The computer, although it knew how to be charming, solicitous, flirtatious and downright dirty as well as helpful and efficient, just was no match for human company.
+The computer, although it knew how to be charming, solicitous, flirtatious and downright dirty as well as helpful and efficient, was just no match for human company.

 Not, she sometimes thought darkly, that she had met many humans since becoming Sable.
-One, in fact, and she wasn't sure about him.
+One, in fact, and she wasn't quite sure about him.

 She had found four more cities in that time.
 The first one had looked so bright and sappy on the long-range scan she had gone straight past.